dpaul93/ReadMe-Generator-Dominic-/README.md

   <li><a href="#tests">Tests</a></li>
   <section/>

-  ##Title

-  Readme Generator

   ##Description

-  This is a short readme generator created using npm and node packages
+  This is a ReadMe

   ##Contents

-  no
+  undefined

   ##Installation

-  1,2,3,4,45,5,6
+  Step 1, step 2, step 3.

   ##Usage

-  A simple way for a user to create a readme
+  This is a simple readme to a user can simply and easily populate

   ##License